orelrafa/FED_EN/README.md

 - Data on the client side is stored in IndexedDB.
 - A separate library, `idb.js`, is developed for utilizing IndexedDB functionalities.
-- The library includes essential functions (see code at the end).
+- The library includes essential functions.
 - Asynchronous operations are emphasized, requiring proper Promise object instantiation and return.

 ## Application Features